-On March 31, 2009, we issued a new warrant granting our landlord the right to purchase 200,000 shares of common stock, and cancelled an existing warrant to purchase 100,000 shares of common stock, in connection with the amendment of our build-to-suit lease agreement (see Note 10 below for more details).
-We used the Black Scholes option-pricing model and calculated an incremental fair market value of \$616,000 related to the new warrants in accordance with SFAS No. 123(R).
-The new warrants was categorized as level 3 under SFAS No. 157 due to the unobservable inputs we used in the Black Scholes option-pricing model.
+On March 31, 2009, we issued a new warrant granting our landlord the right to purchase 200,000 shares of common stock, and cancelled an existing warrant to purchase 100,000 shares of common stock, in connection with the amendment of our build-to-suit lease agreement (see Note 11 below for more details).
+We used the Black Scholes option-pricing model and calculated an incremental fair market value of \$616,000 related to the new warrant in accordance with ASC Topic No. 718.
+The new warrant was categorized as level 3 under ASC Topic No. 820 due to the unobservable inputs we used in the Black Scholes option-pricing model.

-The following table summarizes the assumptions used relating to the valuation of the new warrants at March 31, 2009:
+The following table summarizes the assumptions used relating to the valuation of the new warrant:

-Risk-free interest rate 2.2 %
+Risk-free interest rate 2.2%

 Expected term (in years) 7.0

 Dividend yield 0.0%

 Expected volatility 99.2 %

-9. Restructuring Charges
+10. Restructuring Charges

 In February 2009, we announced that we cut our research programs in virology and oncology as well as terminated certain related development and administrative staff, which resulted in the dismissal of 36 employees, or approximately 20% of our workforce.
-This measure was intended to maintain our emphasis on active preclinical and clinical programs, while conserving our resources.
-Consequently, we recorded restructuring charges of \$1.1 million, including \$1.0 million of workforce reduction costs and \$122,000 of non-cash stock-based compensation expense as a result of the extension of the date the terminated employees had to exercise their vested options to December 31, 2008 rather than 90 days from termination date as is typically required under our equity incentive plan.
-At March 31, 2009, \$28,000 of the restructuring charges related to COBRA benefits for the remaining periods of 2009 were unpaid and classified under accrued compensation on the balance sheet.
+As a result of the restructuring, we recorded restructuring charges of \$1.1 million in the first quarter of 2009, including \$1.0 million of workforce reduction costs (which had been substantially paid as of March 31, 2009) and \$122,000 of non-cash stock-based compensation expense as a result of the extension of the date the terminated employees have to exercise their vested options to December 31, 2009 rather than 90 days from the termination date as is typically required under our equity incentive plan.

-10. Amendment to the Build-to-Suit Lease Agreement
+11. Amendment to the Build-to-Suit Lease Agreement

-On March 31, 2009, we amended our build-to-suit lease agreement with our landlord HCP BTC, LLC (formerly known as Slough BTC, LLC) to defer certain rental obligations in the aggregate amount of \$6.9 million for a period of up to seventeen months.
+On March 31, 2009, we amended our build-to-suit lease agreement with our landlord, HCP BTC, LLC (formerly known as Slough BTC, LLC), to defer certain rental obligations in the aggregate amount of \$6.9 million for a period of up to seventeen months.
 Under the terms of this amendment, we are obligated to repay the deferred rental amounts, including interest accruing at 12% during the deferral period, based on a timeline that can vary depending upon the occurrence of certain financing or collaborative transactions.
-We consider accrued interest on the deferred amounts to be contingent rent payments and accordingly, recognize such amounts in rent expense as incurred.
-The amount of contingent rent expense we incurred in the first quarter of 2009 was approximately \$138,000.
-In addition, the amendment to the lease agreement also provided for the cancellation of an existing warrant granting HCP Estates USA Inc. (an affiliate of our landlord) the right to purchase 100,000 shares of common stock and the issuance of a new warrant granting our landlord the right to purchase 200,000 shares of common stock.
+In addition, the amendment to the lease agreement also provided for the cancellation of an existing warrant granting HCP Estates USA Inc. (an affiliate of our landlord) the right to purchase 100,000 shares of common stock and the issuance of a new warrant ing our landlord the right to purchase 200,000 shares of common stock.
 The exercise price per share of the new warrant is \$6.61, which is the average closing price of our common stock for the three business days immediately preceding the execution of the amendment to the lease agreement.
 The new warrant remains exercisable for 7 years from the date of issuance.
-We applied modification accounting in accordance with SFAS No. 123(R) and calculated an incremental fair market value of the new warrant of \$616,000.
+We applied modification accounting in accordance with ASC Topic No. 718 and calculated an incremental fair market value of the new warrant of \$616,000.
 This amount has been deferred in other assets and is being amortized into rent expense over the remaining term of the lease.